PadishahIII/RFGuess/Readme.md

 2. n_estimators=30: 30 decision trees
 3. criterion='gini': CART decision tree

+## Tutorial for development
+### Database manipulation and preprocess
+There are two circumstances as for database-manipulation, one of which is about reading from the **primitive** database (e.g. PII datatable) and the other is for intermediate databases(namely, datatables employed by algorithms, e.g. datatable for representation frequency).
+Different classes are employed in each of circumstances.
+1. `Preprocessor`: preprocessors are dedicated in **reading** from **primitive** databases and do some preprocessing like eliminate duplicate or check fields.
+You can reach such classes in `Parsers` package. `BasicPreProcessor` is the ancestor class for all preprocessors deriving `FilePreProcessor` to read dataset from file and `DatabasePreProcessor` to load data from certain database.
+One can write self-defined preprocessors by extending one of the two basic preprocessors.
+There are some preprocessors ready to use in the password-guessing subject such as `PIIPreprocessor` which reads PII data from primitive PII dataset and employ certain preprocess functions.
+2. `DatabaseTranformer`: *transformer* usually serves as a proxy to the database-manipulation and also provide some transform methods between raw database unit(which is poorly representative) and more dedicated unit type used in facade algorithms.
+A transformer is bound to a certain *queryMethods*(derived from `BasicManipulateMethods` class) and usually includes an intermediate unit class to describe database unit in a more expressive way, some transform methods (*classmethod* most of the time) and some proxy methods for its *queryMethods*.
+You can access all transformers in `Commons.DatabaseLayer` module.

+### Database access
+This section will introduce the database access wrappers at the lowest layer.
+Database manipulation in the project is based on `SQLAlchemy` repository, and provides a more powerful pattern to manipulate databases (source in `Scripts/databaseInit.py`).
+In general, the accession to a certain datatable requires a dataunit class derived from `Base` and a wrapper to data-manipulate methods provided by `SQLAlchemy`.
+A basic class `BasicManipulateMethods` is defined as the ancestor of all data-manipulate wrappers which provides some interfaces with high usability (e.g. `SmartInsert`, `CheckExist`, etc).
+As for every datatable, there should be a *XXXQueryMethods* class extending `BasicManipulateMethods`, in which one should implement all the abstract methods demanded by the basic methods.
+For example, `RepresentationMethods` class is dedicated for accessing data in *pwrepresentation* datatable using `PwRepresentation` type as dataunit.
+In addition, there may be some separate methods in `Scripts/databaseInit.py` providing certain single function like `parseLineToPIIUnit` method.
+It's not recommended to use those methods because they would be deprecated in the future.
+Always consider using `BasicManipulateMethods` for high-level manipulations.

+### Database build
+All database-building code is included in `Scripts/databaseInit.py`, which is the highest level methods for building databases.
+Raw PII dataset should be accessed and processed by `PreProcessor`.
+Intermediate datatables used in algorithms should manipulated by `DatabaseTransformer`.

 ## Journal
 ### PII algorithms(8.13)
 1. *(TODO)* Representation => DatagramList